s-a-ng/digit-recall/README.md

-# trains your brain to remember things instantly
+# trains your brain to remember things in a short amount of time

 ## game:
   - memorize a number in a short amount of time